Hit the Road Jack: The Stampeders version

-In 1976, Canadian band The Stampeders released a version of the song taken from their album Steamin' featuring DJ Wolfman Jack.
-The song reached No. 6 in Canada and No. 40 in the US.
+In 1976, Canadian band the Stampeders released a version of the song taken from their album Steamin' featuring DJ Wolfman Jack.
+The song reached No. 6 in Canada, No. 40 on the US Billboard Hot 100 and No. 41 on the US Cash Box Top 100.
+The single features a conversation between Wolfman Jack and "Cornelius" -- the real name of Stampeders bassist Ronnie King.